-It was the day on which the General Assembly of the State of Connecticut granted the charter to the Knights of Columbus.
+It was the day on which the General Assembly of the State of Connecticut granted the charter to the Knights of Columbus, "for the purpose of rendering mutual aid and assistance to its members and their families."

-It was also a glorious day in the life of a young

-Catholic priest, the Reverend Michael J. McGivney, curate of St. Mary's Parish in New Haven, for it marked the fulfillment of his dream to unite Catholic men in a society founded upon the ideals of their Faith.
+It was also a glorious day in the life of a young Catholic priest, the Reverend Michael J. McGivney, curate of St. Mary's Parish in New Haven, for it marked the fulfillment of his dream to unite Catholic men in a society through which they might advance the ideals of their Faith.